elide-us/elide-us/ClayEngineOSS/BookV.md

 # V. Setting and Anthopy

-The Realm of Light - White
+**The Realm of Light - White**
-Unknown Realms
+From White came Black and Orange

-The Realms of The First TItan - Black and Orange
+**The Ethereal Realms of The First TItan - Black and Orange**
-From White came Black and Orange - The First Titan's Study (Void) and Playground (Chaos) The Ralms of Mortals - Yellow, Green, Blue and Red From Orange came Yellow
+ - The First Titan's Study (Void)
+ - The Fist Titan's Laboratory (Chaos)
-From Black came Green
+From Black and Orange came Green and Yellow
-From Yellow came Blue
-From Green came Red
+From Green and Yellow came Red and Blue

+**The Mortal Realms - Green, Yellow, Red, and Blue**

 ---

 **White - Light and Prophecy**
-  - Enlightenment vs Mendacity - sides of Wisdom
+  - Enlightenment vs Mendacity
+  - Aspects of Wisdom

 **Yellow - Air and Lightning**
-  - Courage vs Audacity - sides of Dexterity
+  - Courage vs Audacity
+  - Aspects of Dexterity

 **Red - Fire and Blood**
-  - Valor vs Wrath - sides of Strength
+  - Valor vs Wrath
+  - Aspects of Strength

 **Orange - Chaos and Transformation**
-  - Diligence vs Anarchy - sides of Luck
+  - Diligence vs Anarchy
+  - Aspects of Luck

 **Blue - Water and Illusion**
-  - Knowledge vs Truth - sides of Intelligence
+  - Knowledge vs Truth
+  - Aspects of Intelligence

 **Green - Life and Earth**
-  - Perseverance vs Relentlessness - sides of Constitution
+  - Perseverance vs Relentlessness
+  - Aspects of Endurance

 **Black - Death and Void**
   - Transcendence vs Ambition
+  - Aspects of Constitution

 The philosophical traits that drive the moral realms are Valor, Courage, Knowledge and Perserverance.